 The tables below contain the required, recommended, and inherited methods.

 You must configure the following methods in the

 Cpanel::SSL::Auto::Provider class.
-If you do not configure a required method, it will die with a
+If you do not configure a required method, it will fail with a

-Key-value pairs that declare each virtual host and the domains within those virtual hosts to secure.
+Key-value pairs that declare each virtual host and which domains within those virtual hosts to secure.